MichaelCurrin/netflix-assistant/README.md

 ## Purpose

-[ReelGood](https://reelgood.com) is a site which provides listing of TV shows and movies across many online services, including [Netflix](netflix.com/).
+[ReelGood](https://reelgood.com) is a service which provides listing of TV shows and movies across many online services, including [Netflix](https://netflix.com/).

 ReelGood has a great GUI on their website which is easy to navigate for searching and filtering.
 They also use an API as part of this.
 I wanted to build my own show guide reports and recommendations list, so I pull data from their API with client-side JS and render it on a website.